digital-services-act/transparency-database/resources/markdown/api-documentation.md

 To set up your statement of reasons submission process, please register [here](https://ec.europa.eu/eusurvey/runner/DSA-ComplianceStamentsReasons) regarding your obligations under article 24(5) of the DSA.
-After receiving your registration form, the Digital Service Coordinator of your Member State will contact you providing the details on how to complete the onboarding of your online platform.
+After receiving your registration form, the digital service coordinator of your Member State will contact you providing the details on how to complete the onboarding of your online platform.

-Once you are onboarded via your Digital Service Coordinator, you will gain access to a sandbox environment to test your submissions to the DSA Transparency Database, which you can perform either via an Application Programming Interface ( API) or a webform, according to the volume of your data and technical needs.
+Once you are onboarded via your digital service coordinator, you will gain access to a sandbox environment to test your submissions to the DSA transparency database, which you can perform either via an Application Programming Interface ( API) or a webform, according to the volume of your data and technical needs.

-Once the testing phase is completed, you will be able to move to the production environment of the DSA Transparency Database, where you can start submitting your statement of reasons via an API or a webform.
+Once the testing phase is completed, you will be able to move to the production environment of the DSA transparency database, where you can start submitting your statement of reasons via an API or a webform.

-## Your API Token
+## Your API token

 When your account is given the ability to use the API then you are able to generate a private secure token that will allow you to use the API.